All Episodes

 Lower marginal tax rates work every time they're tried.

-They work when you lower them every the marginal side, they work every time it's tried.
+They work every time it's tried.

 And if they were tried now, it would also work.

-That would discredit Obama the Democrats, and that's why it won't happen.
+That would discredit Obama, the Democrats, and that's why it won't happen.

 So this nation's recovery, economic recovery, the well-being of this nation's citizens is second fiddle, is placed on the back burner, subordinated, if you will, subordinated to the notion that Obama's way must not be shown to be a failure.